hereon-GEMS/P61AToolkit/docs-src/source/viewer/tut2.rst

 #.
 Search for peaks.
 #.
 If too many / not enough peaks were found, adjust peak search parameters (see :ref:`peak-search`) and search again.
 #.
 Make tracks.
 #.
-If the tracks do not follow the observed diffraction peaks, adjust ``Track Window`` parameter and then search and make tracks again.
+If the tracks do not follow the observed diffraction peaks, adjust ``Track Window`` parameter and then search and make tracks again (see :ref:`peak-tracking`).

-Please pay attention, that the ``Track Window`` parameter is not too wide or too narrow (see :ref:`peak-tracking`)!

 ``Track Window`` should be larger than the variance in peak position between the spectra and smaller than the distance between the two neighbouring peaks.
+Checking if the track assignment was done correctly or not is convenient through the ``3D`` plot tab on ``Import and View``.

 Here the ``Track Window`` is too large and different observed peaks are put into one track: